javascript-tutorial/en.javascript.info/5-network/05-fetch-api/article.md

 - **`"no-referrer-when-downgrade"`** -- default value: `Referer` is sent always, unless we send a request from HTTPS to HTTP (to less secure protocol).
 - **`"no-referrer"`** -- never send `Referer`.
 - **`"origin"`** -- only send the origin in `Referer`, not the full page URL, e.g. `http://site.com` instead of `http://site.com/path`.
-- **`"origin-when-cross-origin"`** -- send full referrer to the same origin, but only the origin part for cross-origin requests.
+- **`"origin-when-cross-origin"`** -- send full `Referer` to the same origin, but only the origin part for cross-origin requests.
-- **`"same-origin"`** -- send full referrer to the same origin, but no referer for for cross-origin requests.
+- **`"same-origin"`** -- send full `Referer` to the same origin, but no referer for for cross-origin requests.
-- **`"strict-origin"`** -- send only origin, don't send referrer for HTTPS→HTTP requests.
+- **`"strict-origin"`** -- send only origin, don't send `Referer` for HTTPS→HTTP requests.
-- **`"strict-origin-when-cross-origin"`** -- for same-origin send full referrer, for cross-origin send only origin, unless it's HTTPS→HTTP request, then send nothing.
+- **`"strict-origin-when-cross-origin"`** -- for same-origin send full `Referer`, for cross-origin send only origin, unless it's HTTPS→HTTP request, then send nothing.
 - **`"unsafe-url"`** -- always send full url in `Referer`.

-Let's say we have an admin zone with URL structure that shouldn't be visible from outside.
+Let's say we have an admin zone with URL structure that shouldn't be known from outside of the site.

 If we send a cross-origin `fetch`, then by default it sends the `Referer` header with the full url of our page (except when we request from HTTPS to HTTP, then no `Referer`).